itsallcode/openfasttrace-gradle/CONTRIBUTING.md

 # Goal of This Document
 This document aims at answering all the questions potential contributors to OFT might have before feeling ready to get started.

-# What This Document is not
+# What This Document Is Not
 If you are looking for general information about what OpenFastTrace is, please make sure to check out the [README](./README.md) that comes with the project.

-# What Kind of Contributions can I Make?
+# What Kind of Contributions Can I Make?

 ## Contributing Code
 If you are a programmer and want to help us improve the implementation, test cases or design of OFT please create a branch of the current `main` branch of OFT using [git](https://git-scm.com/) and make your changes on that branch.